 - See The Seven Most Important Choices Every Attorney without a Lot of Business Makes for more information.

-More important than your success as an attorney, however, will be your security as an attorney.
+More important than your success as an attorney will be your security as an attorney.
 Having a lot of business is essential to having security as an attorney because you will always have work to do.
-Moreover, having work to do will provide you the platform to hire others to work for you, to build your organization and to further your career.
+Having work to do will provide you the platform to hire others to work for you, to build your organization, and to further your career.
 In my opinion, some of the greatest success (from a psychic and material aspect) you can have as an attorney comes from having a lot of work to do.

 - See Treating Your Legal Career Like a Small Business for more information.

 1. Lawyers Who Want Business Need to Remember Every Person They Meet is Someone Who Will Potentially Be in a Position to Be a Future Client

 One of the biggest mistakes attorneys (and even law students!) make, proving they do not know how to get new clients for a law firm, is ignoring that every single person they ever meet is someone who could be a client or will someday be in a position to be their client.
 Many attorneys believe that they are often being “smart” sizing up people they meet and trying to assess whether they could potentially be their clients.
 They may assume, for example, that the janitor in their building could never be their client.
 They may assume that the person who sells them auto insurance could never be their client.
 They may assume that someone who was once their biggest enemy could never be their client.